Banca Carim: History

 In 2016, the plan to recapitalize €100 million was announced.
-As a consequence of the Supervisory Review and Evaluation Process of the Bank of Italy, the capital ratios requirement on Carim was increased to 7.80% (CET1), 9.30% (Tier 1) and 11.30% (Total) respectively, making the bank had to recapitalise.
+As a consequence of the Supervisory Review and Evaluation Process of the Bank of Italy, the capital ratios requirement on Carim was increased to 7.80% (CET1), 9.30% (Tier 1) and 11.30% (Total) respectively, causing the bank to recapitalise.
 The bank Tier 1 Capital Ratio and Total Capital Ratio stood at 8.53% and 10.86% at 31 December 2015.

 On 13 September 2016 the ordinary shareholders' meeting of the bank approved the proposal of suing the former management team of the bank for faults during 2007 to 2010.

 In 2017 it was announced that Crédit Agricole Italia has been interested to acquire the bank, which a process of due diligence was started in the same year.
 A contract was signed on 29 September, with Fondo Interbancario di Tutela dei Depositi voluntary scheme, which was responsible to recapitalize and clean up the non-performing loans before handover.